canalplus/rx-player/doc/api/Miscellaneous/plugins.md

    - _trackType_ (`string`): The concerned type of track.
 Can be `"video"`, `"audio"`, `"text"` (for subtitles)

+   - _cmcdPayload_ (`Object|undefined`): Optional object that describes the "Common Media Client Data" (CMCD) that may be provided alongside the resource for this request.

+     When set, takes the form of an object with two fields: `type` (a `string`) and value, whose format will depend on the value of `type`.

+     When `type` is set to `"query"`, then `value` represents a CMCD payload formatted to be inserted in a query string.
+It is in this case an array of 2-tuples with the first value being a field's name as a string and the second element being either that field's value if set to a string or indicating that the field has no value.
+     For example a `value` set to `[["first", "val"], ["second", null], ["third", "something"]]` could be translated into the query string `?first=val&second&third=something`.

+     When `type` is set to `"headers"`, then `value` represents a CMCD payload formatted to be inserted as headers.
+It is in this case an object where keys are header names and values are the corresponding header values.

 2. **callbacks**: An object containing multiple callbacks to allow this `segmentLoader` to communicate various events to the RxPlayer.